 “On my desk in the Oval Office, I have a little sign that says: There is no limit to what a man can do or where he can go if he doesn’t mind who gets the credit”

-I read this as “it’s not about me, it’s about us.”
+I read this as “it’s not about me.
+It’s about us.”
 The ideas that come through my consciousness aren’t really mine.
 They're ideas that are meant to be shared either through inspired actions taken by me or by someone else.
-They’re simply things and experiences that I wish to see in the world, and who exactly brings them into physical form doesn’t matter.
+They’re simply things and experiences that I wish to see in the world, and who precisely brings them into physical form doesn’t matter.

 So get ready to take my ideas, receive them if you will.
 I’ll start sharing them here very soon.